ridhwandaud/react-native-react-navigation-redux-boilerplate/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licenced under the [MIT License](http://opensource.org/licenses/mit-license.html).